potynobg/DXFRead/README.md

 Are a non-definitive version.
 Any outside help will ensure that this project can be completed Entities that can be viewed without problem:
-- Circle, Point, Line, Text
-Entities that can be viewed with restriction:
+- Circle, Point, Line, Text, Mtext, Arc, Ellipse Entities that can be viewed with restriction:
 - Polyline, Spline, LWPolyline
   Drawed with line, arc, bezier curve ( not support planar, cubic or quadratic curve ).
-- Arc, Elipse
-  Problem with rotation arc

 How does it work:
 1. The DXF file is read and inserted into an array of text type classes called 'ENTITA'
    - Use DXF_Read(filedxf as folderitem) for start DXF READ also U can use DXF_ReadText(elencoentita as text) for passing a plain DXF text